In the north, there’s a land beaming in fairy white,

 - Don’t wait for the approaching vehicle to come closer.
 Apply the brakes well in advance.

 - Light vehicles like Alto & Wagon R is mostly used by the locals there.
 These vehicles are considered the safest in these terrains.

 Beauty could be deceptive as they say!
 And Spiti is truly a deceptive beauty that would lure you into a visit and then test your grit, patience, and adaptability.
 Are you prepared to explore this fairyland?
-Book a Himachal tour package this winter and live the fun!
+Plan a Himachal trip with TravelTriangle this winter and live the fun!

 Bad idea traveling solo or with family.
 Only if you are used to traveling to such high altitudes?